ComKinBio/biomassChemistryFoam/README.md

 The solver is a copy of the [coalChemistryFoam](https://github.com/OpenFOAM/OpenFOAM-7/tree/master/applications/solvers/lagrangian/coalChemistryFoam), but the coalCloud is replaced by the biomassCloud.
 The OpenFOAM7 is required.
 Multi-version support is on the todo list.

-A single particle case is added as a test and tutorial case for this slove.
+A single particle case is added as a test and tutorial case for this slover.

-More features will be added to this solver.

 <p align="right">(<a href="#top">back to top</a>)</p>